 Whether you’re cycling, trekking or sledging, you are going to be really working your leg muscles on your charity challenge, so strengthening them up is a must!
 Hill-walking is a great way of working your leg muscles, building up your endurance and getting used to navigating uneven terrains, as Kilimanjaro trekker Phillip testifies of hill trekking, “what better way to train for climbing a mountain!”

 This principle works for Cyclists as well, as Great Wall challenge cyclist Chris says, “get lots of big steep hills practice.
 I say if you can cycle most the cycle routes in the lakes you will be fine”.
 If you don’t have the time to disappear into the hillside, there are still lots of other things a little closer to home you can do to work up your leg muscles.
 If you work/live a couple of floors up, forgo the lift and start taking the stairs, get off a tube/bus stop early and walk the rest of the way home.
 Exercise Bikes, Elliptical Cross trainers and treadmills are also great gym equipment for working the leg muscles.

-Sign up for a training weekend
+Sign up for Challenge Training

 So there you have it!
 Take note of these tips and you should be well on your way to conquering your charity challenge and having the time of your life!
 For more top tips, and to learn more about all our charity challenges, please visit our website at www.charitychallenge.com, and, to keep up to date on all our challenge news, subscribe to this blog by clicking on the orange RSS button, you can also enter your email address into the adjacent box to subscribe to our mailing list.